 Periodic Table Of The Elements JERIES A.

-This site has ten pages, excluding
+This site has ten webpages, excluding

 the homepage, and displays four different extensions for the periodic

-table: primarily concerning the issue of the placement of the g-block
+table that purposely deal with the issue of the placement of the g-block

 are your scientific justificationons for your choice?